Meet the team

 Professor Anna Paradowska

-Leader Research Program 3 – Simulation and Performance Prediction
+Deputy Program Leader, Research Program 3 – Simulation and Performance Prediction

 Anna is a leader in industry-driven research and in the application of science at large-scale facilities to solve manufacturing problems.
 She focuses on developing commercial and scientific research programs to use neutron and synchrotron technology to support Australian and global industry.
 She has ongoing commercial and scientific collaborations in characterisation, improvements and assessment of manufacturing processes with several key industry organisations.